Learn More

 Risk of Double Taxation

 Many countries do not recognise the tax-deferred status of US retirement plans.
 Consequently, early withdrawals may be treated as locally taxable income, even if penalties apply in the US.
-Where this occurs, the individual faces a risk of double taxation, particularly in jurisdictions that do not provide a tax credit or exemption for such distributions.
+Where this occurs, the individual may face double taxation where treaty relief or foreign tax credits do not fully eliminate overlapping tax liabilities, particularly in jurisdictions that do not provide a tax credit or exemption for such distributions.

 Double Taxation Agreements (DTAs)